Ethiopian Airlines: Destinations

-Boeing 757-260(ER), Ethiopian Airlines at Mumbai Airport, India.
+A Boeing 757-200 at Mumbai Airport.

-As of June 2023, the carrier served 133 international, 22 domestic passenger destinations, and 68 cargo destinations.
-Ethiopian serves 63 destinations in Africa, more than any other airline.
+As of January 2026, the carrier served 145 international, 22 domestic passenger destinations, and 70 cargo destinations.
+Ethiopian serves 65 destinations in Africa, more than any other airline.
 As of April 2013, the carrier's five densest routes were Addis Ababa–Dubai, Addis Ababa–Johannesburg, Addis Ababa–Guangzhou, Addis Ababa–Nairobi and Addis Ababa–Beijing.

 In late April 2012, the airline said it planned to start serving the Latin American market but no firm dates were disclosed.
 In August that year, Abuja, Accra, Douala, Dubai, Entebbe, Frankfurt, Harare, Johannesburg, Kilimanjaro, Lagos, Lomé, London, Luanda, Lusaka, Malabo, Maputo, Mombasa, Mumbai, Nairobi and Rome would be served on a rotational basis with the first Boeing 787 Dreamliner, and that upon delivery of the second aircraft of the type these would be assigned on fixed scheduled routes.

 In February 2013, unofficial reports disclosed the carrier's plans to launch new services to Ho Chi Minh City, Manila and Seoul starting in June of the same year, as well as the company's intention to start flying the 9899 nmi São Paulo–Lomé–Addis Ababa–Guangzhou run in July 2013.
 In June 2013, unofficial sources reported that the launch of flights to both Ho Chi Minh City and Manila were cancelled and that they would be replaced with a flight to Singapore starting in September 2013; as announced, flights to Rio de Janeiro and São Paulo commenced in July the same year.
 Flights to Singapore were launched in December 2013.
 A new link to Shanghai was launched in March 2014, while new services to Vienna started in June 2014 and to Doha in December the same year.